 When it comes to food, pubs, even the regular ones, have upped their game.
 Gastro pubs, however, are a whole different story.
 With food and drink equally in mind, many gastro pubs around Sydney excel at both taste and comfort.
 We’ve rounded up a list of Sydney’s finest gastro pubs, for you to check out.

 ● The Unicorn – Opened in Oxford St, this pub has decided to go with an old-school menu; mixed grill, Mary’s burger and crackling-cover roast pork all the way!
 Although other bars offer better food, The Unicorn definitely excels when it comes to classic Australian pub food.
 This gives the whole pub vibe a boost – from steaks drenched in gravy to schnitzels and chook-raffle chops.
 Definitely worth a go!

 ● Woolwich Pier Hotel – Built in 1885, the Woolwich Pier Hotel is a well-known venue for every Sydneysider.
-Although this spot had a long tradition, it has since been renovated and relaunched and is now one of the most popular harbour-side hotels in Sydney.
-The hotel bar is a hugely popular one, with a great reputation for good eating, drinking and sports watching.
+Although this spot had a long tradition, it has since been renovated and relaunched and is now one of the most popular harbor-side hotels in Sydney.
+The hotel bar is a hugely popular one, with a great reputation for good eating, drinking, and sports watching.
 Boasting timber decking and heated bungalows on the ground floor this bistro creates a very inviting atmosphere.

 Image credit: www.woolwichpierhotel.com.au